ItsKris1/forum/README.md

 ## Project description

-Web forum with a session based authentication, which allows you to:
+This project was a part of my schools Go course.
+I made a web forum with a session based authentication, which allows you to:
 - Register & login
 - Post - including associating them with tags
 - Comment posts
 - Like and dislike posts & comments
 - Filter posts by tags

+Since we used Gitea in school, I couldnt keep the commit history.
 ## Run the project

 Navigate to project root directory **/forum-authentication**<br>